Covid-19 coronavirus: Level 2 enforcement law to be reviewed by select committee

 In the House today, National MP Gerry Brownlee moved that the law be sent to the Epidemic Response Committee rather than the Finance and Expenditure Committee but it was voted down.

+The Finance and Expenditure Committee has a Government majority while the Epidemic Response Committee has an Opposition majority.

-He said a review would give the public more confidence about how things were unfolding when there were restrictions on civil liberties without many new cases.
+Brownlee said National would co-operate with the Governmemnt on the review as it would give the public more confidence about how things were unfolding when there were restrictions on civil liberties without many new cases.

 Act Party leader David Seymour supported the law being reviewed and said: "The Government can't be trusted with anything other than eternal vigilance."